-Your level of involvement is entirely up to you, all you have to do to get started is to complete our short form and we will be in touch.
+Your level of involvement is entirely up to you – all you have to do to get started is to complete the form and we will be in touch.

 What will I be involved in?

-All of the people that help us to shape, fund, and guide research have joined us as members of the People and Research Together (PaRT) network.
+All of the people who help us shape, fund, and guide research have joined us as members of the People and Research Together (PaRT) network.
 As part of this role, amongst other things, we ask them to:

 - shape our research strategy by deciding which questions are most important to people with bowel conditions, and what research will have the biggest impact on their quality of life

 - review applications for funding that we receive from researchers

 - work with politicians, healthcare professionals and NHS decision-makers to disseminate our research results and promote discussion amongst diverse audiences